tardisgo/tardisgo-samples/README.md

 Then to run the tardis/Go.hx file generated, type the command line: "haxe -main tardis.Go --interp", or whatever Haxe compilation options you want to use.
 (Note that to compile for PHP you currently need to add the haxe compilation option "--php-prefix tardisgo" to avoid name confilcts).

-To run the examples using OpenFL you will need to install both Haxe (from http://haxe.org) and then OpenFL (from http://openfl.org).
+To run the examples using OpenFL you will need to also install OpenFL (from http://openfl.org).
 Run the tardisgo command as described above from the Source directory.
 Then follow the normal OpenFL/Lime development process.

 Haxe-gobyexample examples